itskalvik/sgp-tools/README.md

 ## Codemap
 - `datasets/`: Datasets used in the paper
 - `demos/`: Datasets used in the paper
-    - `IPP.ipynb`: Code to demo IPP (point, non-point, distance constrained)
+    - `IPP.ipynb`: Code to demo IPP (point, non-point, continuous sensing, distance constrained, and multi-robot)
     - `non_point_FoV.ipynb`: Code to demo IPP with non-point FoV sensors
     - `non_stationary_demo.ipynb`: Code to demo IPP with non-stationary kernel
     - `obsticleIPP.ipynb`: Script used to demo sensor placement in an environment with obsticles